Fintech Mobile App Design: A Step-by-Step Guide

 Top FinTech startups are in such an enviable position because they have some killer features designed into their applications.

 Thus, identify your top competitors, and identify the features that best appeal to users.
 Include the same feature in your platform, but ensure that it’s unique enough to make your product distinct.

 Once all that is done, move to the second step in the design process.

-Step 2: Carry out the UX Design
+Step 2: Conduct UX Research and Design

 The UX is a customer-centered web design process that maps out users’ potential experience while using the payment app.

 To have a perfect UX wireframe design that’s worthy of market dominance in the FinTech space, stick to this checklist:

 - Mind mapping

 - UX writing

 Let’s give a succinct explanation of the steps involved here.